 An example of a time lapse wide view camera tracking a deep sea holothurians' movements across the sea floor

 A suite of oceanographic instruments is essential for any long term monitoring station.
 They provide background measurements to fully characterise the environment for all other observation modules in the docking station.

 Acoustic Module (Near & Far field platforms)

 Passive and active acoustics.
-A passive bioacoustic sensor will monitor the natural sounds generated by animals within its detection range, as well as the background noise level.
-This system will allow passing vocalising cetaceans to be identified (from characteristic sound spectra) and counted.
+A passive bioacoustic sensor monitors the natural sounds generated by animals within its detection range, as well as the background noise level.
+This system allows passing vocalising cetaceans to be identified (from characteristic sound spectra) and counted.

 An example of an active sonar visualising images on the sea floor

 Sediment trap module (Far field platform only)